The American (2010 film)

-The American is a 2010 American action thriller film directed by Anton Corbijn and starring George Clooney, Thekla Reuten, Violante Placido, Irina Björklund, and Paolo Bonacelli.
+The American is a 2010 American crime thriller film directed by Anton Corbijn and starring George Clooney, Thekla Reuten, Violante Placido, Irina Björklund, and Paolo Bonacelli.
 Based on the 1990 novel A Very Private Gentleman by Martin Booth, it was loosely adapted to screenplay by Rowan Joffé.
 The film was released on September 1, 2010.
 It received generally positive reviews from critics and grossed $67 million worldwide.

 Plot

 Jack and his lover, Ingrid, are relaxing in Sweden.
-As they walk in the wilderness outside their cabin, Jack becomes alarmed by a trail of footprints in the snow and pulls Ingrid towards shelter.
-Sniper gunshots ring out.
-Ingrid sees Jack pull a gun from his pocket and shoot the sniper.
-With little hesitation, Jack also kills Ingrid before locating and killing another armed man.
-He flees to Rome and contacts a man named Pavel, who insists that Jack cannot stay in Rome.
-Pavel sends him to Castelvecchio, a small town in the mountains of Abruzzo.
-Jack becomes nervous, and disposing of the cell phone that Pavel gave him, goes to nearby Castel del Monte instead, where he now uses the name Edward.
+As they walk in the wilderness outside their cabin, Jack becomes alarmed by a trail of footprints in the snow.
+A sniper's shots ring out, but Ingrid sees Jack pull a gun from his pocket and shoot the sniper; without hesitation, he kills her too before locating and killing another armed man.
+He flees to Rome and contacts a man named Pavel, who insists that Jack cannot stay in Rome and sends him to Castelvecchio, a small town in the mountains of Abruzzo.
+A nervous Jack disposes of the cell phone, which Pavel gave him, and goes to nearby Castel del Monte instead, where he goes by the name of Edward.

 While in Abruzzo, Jack contacts Pavel, who sets him up with a job.
 He meets a woman named Mathilde, who wants him to build her a custom sniper rifle.
 A local priest named Father Benedetto takes notice of Jack, and befriends him.
-Jack also begins patronizing a local prostitute named Clara, and they begin a relationship.
+Jack also begins soliciting a local prostitute named Clara, and they start a relationship.

-In the meantime, Jack suspects that he's being followed by a man, but he still meets with Mathilde in a secluded area next to a river to test the weapon.
-She is impressed by the craftsmanship, but asks Jack to make a few more adjustments to the rifle, and to provide her with specific types of ammunition before they complete their transaction.
+In the meantime, Jack suspects that he's being followed by a man, but still meets with Mathilde in a secluded river area to test the weapon.
+Although impressed by the craftsmanship, she asks Jack to make a few more adjustments and provide specific types of ammunition before they complete their transaction.

-Later, the man who has been following Jack attempts to assassinate him, but Jack kills him after a chase through town.
-The next day the priest asks Jack if he has anything to confess.
-Jack has been tormented by dreams of the events in Sweden and regrets killing Ingrid, but shares nothing with the priest.
-When Father Benedetto tells Jack that he senses he lives in a special kind of hell, "a place without love", Jack starts to let himself feel love for Clara and envisions a life with her.
+Later, the man attempts to kill Jack, but Jack kills him instead after a chase through town.
+The next day, Benedetto asks Jack if he has anything to confess; although tormented by dreams of the events in Sweden and regrets killing Ingrid, Jack shares nothing.
+When Benedetto says that he senses Jack lives in a special kind of hell, "a place without love", Jack starts to let himself feel love for Clara and envisions a life with her.